*All Orders 4/19-4/27 Will Ship 4/28*

 Well, it is also used in some baking recipes.

-In this recipe for Malt Vinegar Rye Bread, malt vinegar is used to help the bread rise, and it also provides a slight taste of malt throughout.
+In this recipe for Malt Vinegar Rye Bread, malt vinegar helps the bread rise and provides a slight taste of malt throughout.

-You’ll be pleasantly surprised with these recipes for Chocolate Malted Milk Cake and Chocolate-Stout Vinegar Cake with Raspberry Coulis.
+These recipes for Chocolate Malted Milk Cake and Chocolate-Stout Vinegar Cake with Raspberry Coulis will pleasantly surprise you.

 Chef Paola Velez recently hosted a pop-up in Washington, D.C. called Doña Dona, at which she served a “Dulcey” de Leche donut with white chocolate, coconut, and malt vinegar.

-Here is a quick guide of some frequently asked questions on nutritional and general aspects of malt vinegar we’ve come across often.
+Here is a quick guide to some frequently asked questions on the nutritional and general aspects of malt vinegar that we’ve come across often.

-Generally speaking, no. As long as you follow proper food storage guidelines such as storing it away from direct heat or sunlight and in a dark and cool area like your cupboard, there should be nothing to worry about.
-Like other foods, its quality will most likely deteriorate over time, but not necessarily spoil.
-Check the bottle’s best by date and remember that the date is a guide for when the manufacturer believes the peak quality of the product will last until.
+Generally speaking, no. Following proper food storage guidelines, such as storing it away from direct heat or sunlight and in a dark and cool area like your cupboard, there should be nothing to worry about.
+Like other foods, its quality will most likely deteriorate over time but not necessarily spoil.
+Check the bottle’s best-by date and remember that the date is a guide for when the manufacturer believes the peak quality of the product will last.

-We haven’t found a single brand that shows more than 0 calories per serving on their label’s nutrition facts.
+We haven’t found a brand with more than 0 calories per serving on its label’s nutrition facts.
 Now, this doesn’t necessarily mean there are absolutely no calories.
-The FDA allows labels to state 0 calories per serving if there are actually no more than 5 per.
+The FDA allows labels to state 0 calories per serving if there are no more than 5 per serving.
 Regardless, you have nothing to worry about if you are using malt vinegar to lose weight.

-Malt vinegar is definitely NOT gluten-free.
-Malt is derived from grain barley and barley contains gluten.
+Malt vinegar is NOT gluten-free.
+Malt is derived from the grain barley, which contains gluten.

-According to Halal or Haram, yes, malt vinegar (and other vinegars) in their final form qualify as halal.
-Before the chemical transformation when vinegar is in its alcoholic base, this is strictly haram and can not be consumed.
+According to Halal or Haram, malt vinegar (and other vinegar) in its final form qualifies as halal.
+However, before the chemical transformation, when vinegar is in its alcoholic base, it is strictly haram and can not be consumed.

 Yes, malt vinegar is keto-friendly.
-There are no carbs in malt vinegar and most if not all malt vinegars will have straight 0’s on their nutrition facts panel.
+It contains no carbs, and most, if not all, malt vinegars will have straight 0s on their nutrition facts panel.

 Heinz and London Pub both have the OU Kosher Certification on their respective bottles, so they are considered kosher.
-It can get a little tricky on why some seemingly inherently kosher foods can actually not be.
+However, it can get a little tricky to understand why some seemingly inherently kosher foods can actually not be.
 Read the OU “What is Kosher?” article for details.
-Also to keep in mind, leaven or food mixed with leaven (known as chametz) are prohibited during Passover.
-Malt vinegar is definitely chametz.
+Also, to keep in mind, leaven or food mixed with leaven (known as chametz) is prohibited during Passover.
+Malt vinegar is chametz.

 Yes, malt vinegar is considered vegan.
-There are no animal products in the ingredients or the brewing process.
+The ingredients and brewing process do not contain animal products.
 Barley, the main ingredient, is a grain.

 The pH range is 2.5 to 2.7.
 Typically, malt vinegar is 4%-5% acetic acid by volume.
 Our Bourbon Barrel Malt Vinegar is 5%.
 Read our Vinegar Acidity 101 blog if you would like further information.